ahmedaref-1/ArefOS/ArefRTOS V1.0/README.md

 6. **Error Handling**: The `ArefRTOS_voidInit` function is designed to return an error code in case any of the initialization steps encounter issues.

-### 02. ArefRTOS Void Create Task

-The `ArefRTOS_voidCreateTask` function is responsible for creating new tasks within the ArefRTOS operating system.
-This process involves several critical steps:

-1. **Task Stack Configuration**: It sets the task stack's starting point using the hardware stack locator present in the OS control structure.

-2. **Task Stack Sizing**: The function calculates the end of the task stack by subtracting the task stack size and the minimum stack size required for the task control block from the starting point.

-3. **Stack Overflow Check**: ArefRTOS checks for stack overflow to ensure the task stack remains within allocated bounds.

-4. **Stack Alignment**: The hardware stack locator is aligned to 4 bytes to ensure proper alignment.

-5. **Task Stack Initialization**: The task stack area is initialized, preparing it for task execution.

-6. **Task Count Verification**: ArefRTOS checks the current number of tasks against the user-defined maximum number of tasks.

-7. **Task State Management**: If the current number of tasks is less than the maximum limit, the function updates the scheduler table and sets the task state to suspended.

-8. **Error Handling**: In case the current number of tasks reaches the maximum limit, the function returns an error code, indicating that the maximum number of tasks has been exceeded.

-9. **Error Reporting**: The `ArefRTOS_voidCreateTask` function is designed to return an error code if any of the task creation steps encounter issues.

-These functions and features form the foundation of ArefRTOS, empowering you to build real-time applications with precision and control.